-A few weeks ago, OnePlus teased "" was coming.
-At the time, it was suspected that the Chinese phone maker was cooking up a new midrange device, following its April release of the and .
-This was when CEO Pete Lau reported that OnePlus was announcing a "new, more affordable smartphone product line."
-Then, the project was dubbed "OnePlus Z 'Thing,'" but the official name of the new device appears to be .
+A few weeks ago, OnePlus teased "something new" was coming.
+At the time, it was suspected that the Chinese phone maker was cooking up a new midrange device, following its April release of the OnePlus 8 and 8 Pro.
+This was later confirmed on June 23 when CEO Pete Lau reported that OnePlus was announcing a "new, more affordable smartphone product line."
+Then, the project was dubbed "OnePlus Z 'Thing,'" but the official name of the new device appears to be the OnePlus Nord.

-Though pricing and specs are unknown, Lau did say that the phonepromoting the Nord.
+Though pricing and specs are unknown, Lau did say that the phone will be "below $500" in a video promoting the Nord.
 And despite releasing almost no information about the phone, preorders have already begun.
 The phone will be available in India and Europe, but will not come to North America.

 Case in point: the latest OnePlus 8 Pro itself.
 It has 5G, a 120Hz display and reverse wireless charging.
 It starts at $899 but the higher 12GB of RAM/256GB model costs $1,000.
-The company also showed off the CES 2020, a phone with a "disappearing" rear camera that tints black when not in use.
-Though it's only a concept phone, as the name suggests, the company is working on applying this feature to future devices.at
+The company also showed off the Concept One at CES 2020, a phone with a "disappearing" rear camera that tints black when not in use.
+Though it's only a concept phone, as the name suggests, the company is working on applying this feature to future devices.

-In a, CEO Pete Lau said OnePlus was a "flagship focused" company.
+In a 2018 interview with CNET, CEO Pete Lau said OnePlus was a "flagship focused" company.
 Creating another OnePlus X would mark a sort of "compromise, which we don't like to do in terms of specs."

 Adding a mid-range device wouldn't be too complicated and yet -- assuming OnePlus doesn't release even more variants of the OnePlus 8) -- it would be an opportune time to do so.
-Apple and Samsung launched $400 phones of their own, the Pixel 3A with a sequel expected this year.and the , respectively, and Google's
+Apple and Samsung launched $400 phones of their own, the iPhone SE 2020 and the Galaxy A51, respectively, and Google's

 So what would OnePlus' version of an iPhone SE, Galaxy A51 or Pixel 3A have?
 Since it's been so long since the OnePlus X came out (it didn't have LTE and you could only get it initially through an invitation, way back when OnePlus used to do that), there's a lot of room for improvement.
-Ideally, it'd cost around $300 to truly stand out from the $400-phone crowd (there are rumors that the as cheap as $350).
+Ideally, it'd cost around $300 to truly stand out from the $400-phone crowd (there are rumors that the Pixel 4A could be as cheap as $350).
 And it definitely doesn't need the flashy orange and leather design that comes with a McLaren partnership.
-Here are some other features it could include.could be
+Here are some other features it could include.

 OnePlus Nord wishlist